 - ensuring all students know that there are a variety of staff they can turn to if they need help or support with a safeguarding matter

 - ensuring that the curriculum gives students information, opportunities to explore and learn about all aspects of welfare and safety, both inside and outside the classroom

 - ensuring the security of our site is reviewed regularly and discussed at Student and Parent Voice

 The Designated Safeguarding Lead at St Albans Girls' School is Karen Thomas (Deputy Head).
+The designated Governor with responsibility for safeguarding is Paul Snook.
 If you have any concerns about your own child or any other child, please do not hesitate to contact her at school on 01727 853134 / firstname.lastname@example.org.
 Please note that information of a safeguarding nature may not be able to be kept confidential.